 Further investigations and assessment of ASS over the remainder of the RPA will also be undertaken for inclusion in the final landform application.
 Location specific conceptual models will be developed for aquatic ecosystems downstream of the Pit 3/Magela Creek area and will inform the overall ASS risk profile and management strategy for RPA closure and post-closure phases.
+Where possible, these future investigations will draw upon the existing longitudinal groundwater, surface water and sediment monitoring and studies undertaken by the Ranger Project Team and OSS.

-7.3.11.6 Human Health Risk Assessment
+7.3.12.6 Human Health Risk Assessment